hashicorp/packer-plugin-converge/docs/README.md

 ### Provisioners

-- [converge](provisioners/converge.mdx) - The Packer provisioner uses Converge modules to provision the machine.
+- [converge](provisioners/converge.mdx) - A Packer provisioner that uses Converge modules to provision the guest machine or container.
   It uploads module directories to use as source, or you can use remote modules.